-SC III.1, SC VI.1 - IN COMPLIANCE - Under MACT III at 63.1300(a), HAPs and HAP-based materials cannot be used to flush the mixhead or clean other equipment, with the exception of diisocyanate, which may be used to flush the mixhead and piping during startup or maintenance as long as the diisocyanates are used in a closed-loop system and re-used in production; under MACT OOOOO at 63.11416(c)(1) and (2), methylene chloride cannot be used to flush the mixhead, clean other equipment, or employed as a mold release agent.
+SC III.1, SC VI.1 - COMPLIANCE - Under MACT III at 63.1300(a), HAPs and HAP-based materials cannot be used to flush the mixhead or clean other equipment, with the exception of diisocyanate, which may be used to flush the mixhead and piping during startup or maintenance as long as the diisocyanates are used in a closed-loop system and re-used in production.

-According to the March 27, 2015 submittal, the material used to flush the mixhead and lines is "CHEVRON Superla White Oil".
+According to the December 6, 2016 submittal, the material used to flush the mixhead and lines is "CHEVRON Superla White Oil".
 The MSDS lists the chemical component as 100% white mineral oil with a CAS #8042-47-5.
 No HAPs are listed on the MSDS.

-SC III.2, SC VI.2 - IN COMPLIANCE - Under 63.1300(b), a HAP cannot be used as a mold release agent.
+SC III.2, SC VI.2 - COMPLIANCE - Under 63.1300(b), a HAP cannot be used as a mold release agent.

-According to the March 27, 2015 submittal, the mold release agent is "münch chemie international Release Agent 621/E7 special".
-The Technical Data Sheet indicates this is an aqueous emulsion of different waxes with 0% organic solvents.
+According to the December 6, 2016 submittal, the mold release agent is "munch chemie international Release Agent 621/E7 special".
+The Technical Data Sheet indicates this is an aqueous emulsion and does not contain organic solvents.

-SC VII.1 through 4 - IN COMPLIANCE - Semiannual deviation reports, Rule 912 reports, compliance certifications and report certifications, including certifications for compliance with MACT III - There have not been deviations reported for this flexible group in the semiannual reports.
+SC VII.1 through 4 - COMPLIANCE - Semiannual deviation reports, Rule 912 reports, compliance certifications and report certifications, including certifications for compliance with MACT III - There have not been deviations reported for this flexible group in the semiannual reports.

-SC IX.1 - IN COMPLIANCE - Comply with all applicable provisions of 40 CFR 63, Subparts A, III - Applicable requirements are included in the flexible group table.
+SC IX.1 - COMPLIANCE - Comply with all applicable provisions of 40 CFR 63, Subparts A, III - Applicable requirements are included in the flexible group table.